alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 # Efficient Machine Learning: Optimizations and Benchmarking
 Deep learning is becoming popular nowadays.
 It is being used in different applications such as classification, segmentation, pose estimation, augmented reality and self-driving cars.
 The primary goal in deep learning applications is to achieve accuracy.
 This can be accomplished using big models but these complex models give rise to several issues in real-time applications.
-These real-time applications run on edge devices with limited memory and computation resources that results in reduction of model inference performance.
+These real-time applications run on edge devices have limited memory and computation resources that results in reduction of model inference performance.

 Model inference can be improved using optimization techniques such as pruning, clustering and quantization.
-Optimized models enable efficient use of memory and simple computations, thereby resulting in the following advantages
+Optimized models enable efficient use of memory and make computations simple, thereby resulting in the following advantages

-1. Memory Usage: using Integer or low-bits bits for input, weights, activations, and output give rise to less use of memory
+1. **Memory Usage:** using Integer or low-bits bits for input, weights, activations, and output give rise to less use of memory
-2. Power Consumption: less memory access and simpler computation reduce power consumption significantly
+2. **Power Consumption:** less memory access and simpler computation reduce power consumption significantly
-3. Latency: less memory access and simpler computation also speed up the inference
+3. **Latency:** less memory access and simpler computation also speed up the inference
-4. Silicon Area: Integer or low-bits require less silicon area for computational hardware as compared to floating bits
+4. **Silicon Area:** Integer or low-bits require less silicon area for computational hardware as compared to floating bits

 In this project, tensorflow keras is used to develop and train CNN model for classifiying fire and non-fire dataset.
 Model is optimized using tensorflow model optimization library.
 Optimized model is then converted into Tensorlite format.
 The performance of Tensorlite model is bechmarked on Android device using TensorFlow Lite benchmark tools.
 These tools measure several important performance metrics:
 * Initialization time